 Source: Refinitiv.
 Figures in US\$bn.
-Data as of July 25, 2024.
+Data as of October 17, 2024.

-Some of the key observation during H1'24:
+Some of the key observation during Q3'24:

-- The lack of exits and macroeconomic uncertainty are the main reason of the decrease in deal activity in APAC region - Steady flow of carve-outs, spin-offs and joint ventures offered creative ways to achieve strategic goals - Due to strict merger scrutiny by the regulators the buyers had to wait longer for deal negotiations which ultimately led to a decline in volume - Corporates with strong balance sheets and sound M&A processes still have a competitive advantage in the current market as they have the cash and the ability to extract synergies - Activism remained a significant factor, with many campaigns pressing for M&A transactions to enhance shareholder value - To finance significant deals, PE players are combining financing mechanisms such term loans, seller notes, all-equity funding, earn-outs, consortium deals (including with sovereign wealth funds, pension funds, and family offices), and minority investments
+- Steady flow of carve-outs, spin-offs and joint ventures offered creative ways to achieve strategic goals - Due to strict merger scrutiny by the regulators the buyers had to wait longer for deal negotiations which ultimately led to a decline in volume - Corporates with strong balance sheets and sound M&A processes still have a competitive advantage in the current market as they have the cash and the ability to extract synergies - Activism remained a significant factor, with many campaigns pressing for M&A transactions to enhance shareholder value - To finance significant deals, PE players are combining financing mechanisms such term loans, seller notes, all-equity funding, earn-outs, consortium deals (including with sovereign wealth funds, pension funds, and family offices), and minority investments